-The Climate Action Plan 2024 states that in order to meet the required level of emissions reduction by 2030 and the 80% renewable electricity generation target by 2030, the installed generation capacity of onshore will need to reach 9GW and at least 5GW of offshore wind.
-Irelands installed capacity for wind

-15 Directive 2009/28/EC on the promotion of the use of energy from renewable sources.
-Available from: https://eur-lex.europa.eu/legalcontent/EN/ALL/?uri=celex%3A32009L0028 generation at the end of 2022 was 4.54GW18.
-The SEAI provides a provisional estimate of installed wind energy capacity in 2023 based on EirGrid data to the end of August and ESBN data to the end of September; the provisional value of installed wind capacity in Ireland is 4.5GW.19 As noted previously, Ireland missed it's 2020 renewable energy target of 40% with a renewable share in electricity of 39.1%, and by the end of 2021, Irelands renewable energy share for electricity generation was 32.5%.
-With a renewable share of electricity generation at 80% in mind and a target of 9GW installed onshore wind by 2030, it is now more critical than ever that we continue to progress renewable energy development in Ireland so that we are successful in meeting our 2030 targets.
+The Climate Action Plan 2024 states that in order to meet the required level of emissions reduction by 2030 and the 80% renewable electricity generation target by 2030, the installed generation capacity of onshore wind will need to reach 9GW and at least 5GW of offshore wind.
+Installed capacity for wind generation in the Republic of Ireland at the end of 2023 was 4.7MW19.
+As noted previously, Ireland missed it's 2020 renewable energy target of 40% with a renewable share in electricity of 39.1%, and by the end of 2021, Irelands renewable energy share for electricity generation was 32.5%.
+With a renewable share of electricity generation at 80% in mind and a target of 8GW installed onshore wind by 2030, it is now more critical than ever that we continue to progress renewable energy development in Ireland so that we are successful in meeting our 2030 targets.
 Further detail on the EU 2030 targets is noted in Chapter 2.